jquery/testswarm/config/nginx/README.md

 `mysql> quit`

-Note: please don\'t use this password :) If you do, don\'t get mad if you have to ride the p0wny all the way to 0wn3d land.
+Note: please don't use this password :) If you do, don't get mad if you have to ride the p0wny all the way to 0wn3d land.

 You now need to go down one directory to /config and set up your testswarm.json file